 If you have been practising balancing on the parallel bars or on the ground – doing the sirsasana or headstand will be a cakewalk for you.
 Always feel free to ask your Yoga instructor or friend to help you keep the legs steady while you are practising headstand.
 In the beginning, you could also take the help of a wall to learn to stand on the head.

 After the Yoga exercise – Headstand is over you ought to rest for 5 minutes and preferably drink a cup of milk.
 If you do the sirsasana for 20 or 30 minutes you could take some light refreshment or milk after it is over.
-Remember, it is very important.
+Remember, this is very important.

 - Do not practise Sirsasana or headstand for a long time during summers.
 However, in winters you can practise it as long as you want.